 Take steps to prevent constipation.
 Eat fruits, vegetables, and whole grains.
 Drink 6 to 8 glasses of water a day unless your healthcare provider tells you to limit fluids.
 Use a laxative or a mild stool softener if your healthcare provider says it’s OK.

 Brush your teeth with a soft-bristle toothbrush after every meal.

 Don’t use dental floss if your platelet count is below 50,000.
-Your doctor or nurse will tell you if this is the case.
+Your healthcare provider or nurse will tell you if this is the case.

 Use an oral swab or special soft toothbrush if your gums bleed during regular brushing.

-If you can’t tolerate regular methods, use salt and baking soda to clean your mouth.
-Mix 1 teaspoon(s) of salt and 1 teaspoon(s) of baking soda into an 8-ounce glass of warm water.
+Use salt and baking soda to clean your mouth.
+Mix 1 teaspoon of salt and 1 teaspoon of baking soda into an 8-ounce glass of warm water.
 Swish and spit as often as you like to keep your mouth moist and clean.

 Let your healthcare provider know if your throat is sore.
 Check your mouth and tongue for white patches.
-This is a sign of fungal infection, a common side effect of chemotherapy.
-Be sure to tell your doctor about these patches.
-Medication can be prescribed to help you fight the fungal infection.
+This may be a sign of a fungal infection.
+This is a common side effect of chemotherapy.
+Be sure to tell your healthcare provider about these patches.
+Medicine may be needed to help you fight a fungal infection.

-Don’t scrub or use soap on the treated area.
+Don’t scrub or use soap on the treated area of your skin.

 Avoid sun on the treated area.
-Ask your therapy team about using a sunscreen.
+Ask your health care team if you can use a sunscreen.

-Don’t remove ink marks unless your radiation therapist says it’s okay.
+Don’t remove ink marks unless your radiation therapist says it’s OK.
 Don’t scrub or use soap on the marks when you wash.
 Let water run over them and pat them dry.

 Protect your skin from heat or cold.
 Avoid hot tubs, saunas, heating pads, and ice packs.